jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 docker.io/library/ubuntu:20.04
 ```

-You can use the `docker images ls` command to list all images on your system.
+You can use the `docker image ls` command to list all images on your system.

 ```bash
 docker image ls